 Q: Will water fountains and hydration stations be available?
 If yes, how will they be kept clean?

-A: Following the recommendation of the Delaware General Health District, we are disabling our drinking fountains.
+A: Following the recommendation of the Delaware Public Health District, we are disabling our drinking fountains.
 Our custodial services provider, ABM, will disinfect the hydration stations (water-bottle fillers) three times a day.

 Q: With everything going on, I'd prefer to make my own meals.
 Am I required to participate in the meal plan this year?